 Creating a Custom Fact

-To create a new Custom Fact, head over to the Policies page in the Addigy portal, select Catalog at the top of the page, and select the Custom Facts tab within the Catalog.
+To create a new Custom Fact, navigate to the Catalog and select the Custom Facts.
 From here, you can create new Custom Facts and view or edit existing Custom Facts.

 Select New to begin.
 Your new Custom Fact will have a few components.
 Let's go through them one at a time.